Sugary drink tax: Public support

 A 2016 poll by Morning Consult-Vox finds Americans split on their support of a soda tax.
-Attitudes seem to have shifted a lot since 2013 when a poll concluded that "respondents were opposed to government taxes on sugary drinks and candy by a more than 2-to-1 margin."
+A 2013 poll concluded that "respondents were opposed to government taxes on sugary drinks and candy by a more than 2-to-1 margin."
 In California, however, support for a tax has been high for a few years.
 According to a Field Poll conducted in 2012, "Nearly 3 out of 5 California voters would support a special fee on soft drinks to fight childhood obesity."